Hosting and Attending Courses FAQ

 If you need an invoice or receipt for tuition to be reimbursed by your department, please contact our office and we would be happy to send one.

-Typically, tuition for a 5-day course runs at $495 per student, and tuition for a 3-day course runs at $295 per student.
+Typically, tuition for a 5-day course runs at $695- $735 per student, and tuition for a 3-day course runs at $465-$525 per student.
+If a flat fee course is purchased by the agency, that price per student does reduce for a percentage that varies per each course.

 Do these course hours apply to the IAI’s training hours?